Muon anomalous magnetic moment and Right handed sterile neutrino: Prediction on the AMM

 \subsection{Contribution due to W boson and $\nu_{R}$ mediation: Standard neutrino interactions}

-To this end, we first need to sketch all feasible one-loop Feynman diagrams which include W boson and $\nu_{R}$ mediation.
+To this end, we first need to sketch all feasible one-loop Feynman diagrams involving W boson and $\nu_{R}$ mediation.
 In our case, there are three novel vertex corrections shown in Fig. (\ref{fig2}), where below, you can find the vertex correction for each of these three diagrams $(a)$, $(b)$ and $(c)$:

 in which $u(p)$ is the ordinary free Dirac spinor, $M_W$, $M_N$, and $M_\nu$ are the masses of the W boson, sterile neutrino, and SM left-handed neutrino, respectively.
 Indices $(a)$, $(b)$, and $(c)$ on the left-hand side pertain to the Feynman diagrams depicted in Fig.(\ref{fig2}).
 After performing straightforward computations at zero momentum transfer ($q^2\rightarrow 0$) and singling out the part to be proportional to $(p+p')^\mu$, the contribution made by the right handed sterile neutrino into the $\mu$AMM will be obtained as follows